coq/coq/doc/sphinx/language/extensions/canonical.rst

    Variables bound in :token:`qualid` are considered to match any term for the purpose of canonical extension.
-   This has two major consequences for a field |c_i| keyed to a variable of :token:`qualid`:
+   This has two major consequences for a field :n:`c__i` keyed to a variable of :token:`qualid`:

-   1. Unless another key—and, thus, instance—matches |c_i|, the instance will always be considered by unification.
+   1. Unless another key—and, thus, instance—matches :n:`c__i`, the instance will always be considered by unification.
-   2. |c_i| will be considered overlapping with (i.e. not distinct from) any other canonical instance that keys |x_i| to one of its own respective variables.
+   2. :n:`c__i` will be considered overlapping with (i.e. not distinct from) any other canonical instance that keys :n:`x__i` to one of its own respective variables.

-   A record's field |x_i| can only be keyed once to each key.
+   A record's field :n:`x__i` can only be keyed once to each key.
-   Coq will print a warning when :token:`qualid` keys |x_i| to a term whose head symbol is already keyed to by an existing canonical instance.
+   Coq will print a warning when :token:`qualid` keys :n:`x__i` to a term whose head symbol is already keyed to by an existing canonical instance.
    In this case, Coq will not register that particular field :token:`qualid` as a canonical extension.